Thu 21 Nov 2024 19 Jumada al-awwal 1446

 Principle (2): Necessity and Proportionality

-Principle (3): In Principle, Information Is Open for Disclosure
+Principle (3): Information is Open for Disclosure

 Principle (4): Equality